mirror of

 </ul>

-<p>To communicate with a <em>single</em> destination, you need to know its public key.
+<p>To communicate with a <em>single</em> destination, you need to know it’s public key.
 Any method for

 obtaining the public key is valid, but Reticulum includes a simple mechanism for making other